jsh2134/geppetto/README.rst

 This is still a work in progress and most likely is broken right now.
 Moving towards a stable release.

 Currently working on
+- installing everything under virtualenv
+- verifying correct install of redis and supervisor
+- test suite
+- stable release

+Recently Completed
 - defining multiple Puppet configs
-- installing everything under virtualenv
 - examples

 Sample Python Usage
 --------------------